-For the period from the Small Cap Reorganization and the U.S. Equity Reorganization to September 30, 2021, the Funds did not pay any brokerage commissions on portfolio transactions effected by affiliated brokers.
+For the period from the Small Cap Reorganization and the U.S. Equity Reorganization to September 30, 2021 and the fiscal year ended September 30, 2022, the Funds did not pay any brokerage commissions on portfolio transactions effected by affiliated brokers.

-For the fiscal years ended September 30, 2019 and 2020 and the period from October 1, 2020 to the Small Cap Reorganization and the U.S. Equity Reorganization, the Small Cap Predecessor Fund and the U.S. Equity Predecessor Fund did not pay any brokerage commissions on portfolio transactions effected by affiliated brokers.
+For the fiscal year ended September 30, 2020 and the period from October 1, 2020 to the Small Cap Reorganization and the U.S. Equity Reorganization, the Small Cap Predecessor Fund and the U.S. Equity Predecessor Fund did not pay any brokerage commissions on portfolio transactions effected by affiliated brokers.

 Securities of "Regular Broker-Dealers."
 The Funds are required to identify any securities of their "regular brokers and dealers" (as such term is defined in the 1940 Act) that each Fund held during its most recent fiscal year.
-During the period from the Small Cap Reorganization and the U.S. Equity Reorganization to September 30, 2021, the Funds did not hold any securities of their "regular brokers or dealers."
-During the period from October 1, 2020 to the Small Cap Reorganization and the U.S. Equity Reorganization, the Predecessor Funds did not hold any securities of their "regular brokers or dealers."
+During the fiscal year ended September 30, 2022, the Funds did not hold any securities of their "regular brokers or dealers."